PHP

 Instantiate a client with your API key and call evalContext to evaluate a context.
 A single API call evaluating all flags is performed, making all subsequent flag checking methods extremely fast.

-This means that you do not need to cache results of isActive and get since they do not trigger an API call, they simply look up the data in the already fetched response.
+This means that you do not need to cache results of the get method since it does not trigger an API call, it simply looks up the data in the already fetched response.

 use Tggl\Client\TgglClient;